Please Note: These products are not available for purchase online. Please send a check or purchase order to:

 Responding to Children and Families of Prisoners: A Community Guide

 Authors Ann Adalist-Estrin and Jim Mustin issue a call to action for communities across America.
-Distinguishing myth from reality, this new publication describes the serious risks facing families and children of prisoners and the protective factors that help them survive.
+A distinguishing myth from reality, this new publication describes the serious risks facing families and children of prisoners and the protective factors that help them survive.
 It lays out choices and challenges facing communities seeking to respond to families of prisoners, lists resources and outlines strategies for action.

 Electronic Version: $16.50